astral-sh/ruff/docs/configuration.md

 ## Jupyter Notebook discovery

-Ruff has built-in support for linting and formatting [Jupyter Notebooks](https://jupyter.org/).
+Ruff has built-in support for linting and formatting [Jupyter Notebooks](https://jupyter.org/), which are linted and formatted by default on version `0.6.0` and higher.

-!!! info
-    Jupyter Notebook support is marked as stable from Ruff version `0.6.0` onwards and will be linted and formatted by default.

-If you'd prefer to either only lint or only format Jupyter Notebook files, you can use the section specific `exclude` option to do so.
+If you'd prefer to either only lint or only format Jupyter Notebook files, you can use the section-specific `exclude` option to do so.
 For example, the following would only lint Jupyter Notebook files and not format them:

 === "pyproject.toml"